bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+Methods are functions that are called on objects.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.